 Moved up from using a mashie to my mid-iron, and from a niblick to my mashie niblick.

-For you non-hickory golfers, that's moving up from about a 5 iron to a 3, and from a 9 iron to a 7.
+For you non-hickory golfers, that's moving up from about a 6 iron to a 3, and from a 9/wedge iron to an 8.

 Seemed to pay off, as I definitely added some distance to my shots this week...

 #4 son finished up our back patio this past week...he took it from this:

 ...with a lot of hard work along the way.

 Also in the "finished projects" category is our bubbling stone fountain...

 ...looks pretty good.
 Saw a robin perched on the stone taking a drink the other day...left his mark, too.
 Dirty bird.